duckdb/duckdb-web/docs/data/appender.md

 appender.EndRow();
 ```

-Any values added to the appender are cached prior to being inserted into the database system
+Any values added to the Appender are cached prior to being inserted into the database system
 for performance reasons.
 That means that, while appending, the rows might not be immediately visible in the system.
-The cache is automatically flushed when the appender goes out of scope or when `appender.Close()` is called.
+The cache is automatically flushed when the Appender goes out of scope or when `appender.Close()` is called.
 The cache can also be manually flushed using the `appender.Flush()` method.
 After either `Flush` or `Close` is called, all the data has been written to the database system.

 ## Date, Time and Timestamps